francheska-guzman/connect-four/readme.md

 ![Original Connect Four](/images/c4part2.png)

+I played a lot with display "none" properties and opacity.
+Everything is contained in a single page, but looks like three pages.

 ### User stories

 * As a user, I want an option to access the how to play instructions.